mansi57/swift-eats/ARCHITECTURE.md

 ### Technology choice: Kafka vs RabbitMQ

 **Why Kafka here**:
-- **Throughput and fan-out**: High-volume order/payment and driver/GPS streams with multiple consumers (assignment, notifications, analytics) benefit from Kafka’s partitions, persistence, and consumer groups.
+- **Throughput and fan-out**: High-volume order/payment and driver/GPS streams with multiple consumers (assignment, notifications, analytics) benefit from Kafka's partitions, persistence, and consumer groups.
 - **Ordering by key**: Per-order/per-geo ordering via partition keys matches our need to keep events ordered for a given order.
 - **Replay and audit**: Ability to reprocess assignment events after algorithm changes and to audit outcomes.